zenml-io/zenml/tests/README.md

 Everything that is needed to run ZenML tests, from test environments to the requirements that individual tests have, is defined through a set of YAML files that are located in the `tests/harness/cfg` directory.
-These files can be organized in any way that makes sense, using any directory structure and any file names.
+These files are meant to be edited by hand and can be organized in any way that makes sense, using any directory structure and any file names.
 The test framework automatically discovers all YAML files in this directory, merges them and loads them into a single `Configuration` object that it uses to figure out what it needs to do.

 The following elements, at a glance, can be specified in the *Test Configuration*: